JeremieSiller/mlx_leak_tester/README.md

 replace X with the number of the protection you want to check (0 being the first).
 What does this mean? :
-if you compile with a PROTECTION_VALUE >= 0 it means that the library is gonna return NULL on the PROTECTION_VALUE-th call of a mlx-create function.
+if you compile with a PROTECTION_VALUE >= 0 it means that the library is gonna return NULL on the X-th call of a mlx-create function.